 Using Leftover Ham

 Topper Ideas: Ham and bean soup is great on its own right out of the slow cooker, but can be made even more comforting with the addition of a few toppers.
 My personal favorite two are homemade cornbread and hot sauce.
 Any hot sauce will do, but my personal favorite is Tabasco.
-These have always been must have additions to the soup in our family and I highly recommend you try them out.
+These have always been must haves in our family and I highly recommend you try them out.
 Some other topper ideas to try are crackers, fresh parsley, or crumbled bacon.

 Complete the Meal: If you are one of those individuals that believes soup on its own does not count as a whole meal (cough, cough my husband) then you could of course add on a side.
-Some side ideas that will do well with the bean and ham soup are a Kale and Avocado Salad, Southern Fried Green Tomatoes, or a Grilled Goat Cheese Sandwich.
-Personally, I just eat the soup on it’s own with some cornbread muffins, but you do you!
+Some side ideas that will go well with soup are a Kale and Avocado Salad, Southern Fried Green Tomatoes, or a Grilled Goat Cheese Sandwich.

 Yes, the cooked ham soup can be frozen for up to 3 months.
 Place the soup in an freezer container or zip-lock bag and store flat.
 When ready to eat, let thaw in the fridge overnight and heat in the crockpot, microwave or stove top until warm.